-Wind energy is one of the cleanest energy matrixes, as well as the one with the least environmental impacts among the most widespread renewable energy sources in the world.
-Still, it has some side effects, one of which is bird death.
-However, a new idea can change this scenario.
+Wind energy is one of the cleanest energy matrixes, as well as the one with the least environmental impacts among the most widespread renewable energy sources in the world, however .it is very dangerous to the environment.

 According to a study conducted by NBC News, there are more than 50,000 wind turbines across the U.S. Wind power now accounts for 8 percent of the nation's energy-generating capacity.
 The rate is increasing, and experts predict that this figure could rise to 20 percent of total American demand by 2030.
-In Brazil, there are 518 plants installed with productive capacity capable of meeting the demands of 22 million homes.
-With 13 gigawatts installed, the industry is in the eighth position in the wind energy world ranking, according to the Brazilian Association of Wind Energy (ABEEólica).
+In Brazil, 518 plants were installed with productive capacity capable of meeting the demands of 22 million homes.
+According to the Brazilian Association of Wind Energy (ABEEólica), 13 gigawatts have been installed, increasing the industries position to eighth in the wind energy world ranking.

-Wind power plants generate energy via wind turbines - structures more than 100 meters high with huge propellers that, powered by wind force, activate generators that, in turn, generate electricity.
+Wind power plants generate energy via wind turbines - structures more than 100 meters high with huge propellers powered by wind force, and activate generators that generate electricity.
 The problem is: with blades that reach 80 meters in length, wind turbines can cause wildlife damage and kill thousands of birds.

-A study published in the Biological Conservation Journal estimates that 140,000 to 328,000 birds are killed every year in collisions with the turbines' spinning rotor blades and support towers in the U.S. The risk to birds is highest at night, when blades and towers are covered in darkness.
+A study published in the Biological Conservation Journal estimates that 140,000 to 328,000 birds are killed every year in collisions with the turbines' spinning rotor blades and support towers in the U.S. The risk to birds is highest at night, when birds are unable to see blades and towers because of the darkness.

 How can we save the birds?
 Radar and map are the clues

-A group of researchers at Cornell University, in New York, came upon what could prove to be a simple way to protect birds from wind turbines.
-They developed a system called BirdCast.info, which integrates signals from a network of weather radar systems to interactive maps, helping to track birds in real time around the country.
+A group of researchers at Cornell University, in New York developed a system called BirdCast.info, which integrates signals from a network of weather radar systems to interactive maps, helping to track birds in real time around the country.

 The idea came from Doppler radar systems, traditionally used to detect weather changes.
 It's well-known that migrating birds are easily detected by the Doppler systems, but the weather service filtered such information and considered it noise.
 This new platform uses data that used to be discarded.